Raising a Family in France – Guide for Expats

 Building a Routine

 A predictable routine offers stability.
-As you transition, plan shared meals, downtime and exploration time.
+As you transition, plan shared meals, downtime, and exploration time.

 Celebrate the Pleasure of Being a Family in France

-Living in France and raising a family here is a unique opportunity to live life the way it was meant to be lived: amazing.
-Rewards include schedule meals, such as those in the military, to ample government assistance.
-You will have done all the right things and with the proper preparation, (including seeking professional assistance as indicated) this will be a wonderful, fulfilling transition!
+Living in France and raising a family here is a unique opportunity to live life the way it was meant to be lived: amazingly.
+Rewards include scheduled meals, such as those in the military, and ample government assistance.